bigmlcom/sensenet/README.md

   `'pixel_values'`, and will possibly break predictions if specified when the input is a file.

-- `image_path_prefix`: A string directory indicating the path where images are to be found for image predictions.
-When an image path is passed at prediction time, this string is prepended to the given path.

 - `iou_threshold`: A threshold indicating the amount of overlap boxes predicting the same class should have before they are considered to be bounding the same object.
 The default is 0.5, and lower values